Local guide · Abidjan

 First date safety often comes down to a few simple choices.

-In Abidjan, the best first date is often the one you can actually follow through on.
+In Abidjan, the best first date is often the one you can suggest simply and actually keep.

 In Douala, a good proposal gets to the plan without becoming heavy.